SalarHoushvand/SalarHoushvand/README.md

-##  :gem: "If You Are Working On Something That You Really Care About, You Don’t Have To Be Pushed.
+##  "If You Are Working On Something That You Really Care About, You Don’t Have To Be Pushed.
 The Vision Pulls You" S.J